BlenderCN/BlenderPython/GeneralPythonSnippets.md

 ###print

 An important way to debug your code, it doesn't discriminate between beginners and pros.
 While you learn Python `print()` is your friend.
+It will try to display whatever is between the parenthesis `( )`.

 ```python
 >>> print("Hello apprentice")
 ...Hello apprentice
 ```

+I'll return to `print()` frequently on this page to show how to display information that you will find helpful while coding.